System-specific parameter optimization for non-polarizable and polarizable force fields: Introduction

-Molecular dynamics (MD) simulations employing molecular mechanics (MM) are widely used in the study of complex biological processes, such as protein folding, protein dynamics, and enzyme catalysis because of their ability to model systems at atomic scales ranging in sizes from thousands to millions of atoms and time scales of milli-seconds. \cite{Mobley2012, Lemkul2016, Jorgensen2004} The majority of current MD studies employ classical force fields (FFs) such as OPLS-AA, \cite{A.Kaminski2001} AMBER, \cite{doi:10.1002/wcms.1121} CHARMM\cite{Huang2017} and GROMOS. \cite{Reif2013} It is a challenge for classical force field models to describe metal–protein interactions due to the strong local electrostatic field and induction effect, \cite{Li2015,Li2017,Amin2020,doi:10.1002/qua.26369,schneider2018relative, wu2010polarizable} for example, computer simulation of Zinc-containing proteins has been a long-standing challenge that appears hard to tackle without explicit treatment of charge-transfer or polarization.
-One approach to improve the accuracy of force fields is to refine the parameters by fitting the model to more and more accurate experimental data or quantum mechanical (QM) calculations.
+One approach to improve the accuracy of force-fields is to refine the parameters by fitting the model to more and more accurate experimental data or quantum mechanical (QM) calculations.
 For example, force-matching algorithms \cite{Akin-Ojo2008} were used to fit parameters to reproduce \textit{ab initio} forces.
-Empirical Continuum Correction (ECC) \cite{Duboue-Dijon2020,Martinek2018,LeBreton2020} force fields scale the charges to implicitly take electronic polarization into account.
+Empirical Continuum Correction (ECC) \cite{Duboue-Dijon2020,Martinek2018,LeBreton2020} force-fields scale the charges to implicitly take electronic polarization into account.
 Several works \cite{li2015systematic, li2015parameterization} tune the Lennard-Jones (LJ) parameters or use a 12-6-4 LJ-type model to simulate charge-induced dipole interactions.
 These efforts have been successful to some extent, however, reparameterization is often time-consuming and labor-intensive.
-There are a few automatic parameterization tools, for example, CHARMM General Force Field (CGenFF), \cite{Vanommeslaeghe2010} LigParGen, \cite{dodda2017ligpargen} and Antechamber. \cite{sousa2012acpype, Wang2004} These programs typically generate missing parameters for a given system based on analogies with atom types and the relevant parameters available in the corresponding FF or through parameter estimation algorithms. \cite{vassetti2019assessment} However, the accuracy of assigning approximate parameters to a specific system is limited, and parameters already present in a given FF may also need to be optimized.
+There are a few automatic parameterization tools, for example, CHARMM General force-field (CGenFF), \cite{Vanommeslaeghe2010} LigParGen, \cite{dodda2017ligpargen} and Antechamber. \cite{sousa2012acpype, Wang2004} These programs typically generate missing parameters for a given system based on analogies with atom types and the relevant parameters available in the corresponding FF or through parameter estimation algorithms. \cite{vassetti2019assessment} However, the accuracy of assigning approximate parameters to a specific system is limited, and parameters already present in a given FF may also have to be optimized.
 FFparam \cite{kumar2020ffparam} and ForceBalance \cite{wang2014building} enable the tuning of existing FF parameters.
 All these parameterization tools share a common assumption of transferability, which assumes a set of parameters optimal for small organic molecules for a given atom type can be applied in a wide range of chemical and spatial contexts.
 It is well known that the presence of electron donors and acceptors can significantly affect molecular properties by polarization effects. \cite{Jorgensen2007} LJ parameters are also sensitive to the local environment \cite{Tkatchenko2012, Tkatchenko2009} and long-range electrodynamic screening. \cite{Gobre2013} In this regard, a fundamentally different approach to derive environment-specific or molecule-specific parameters is proposed in references \cite{Horton2019, Cole2016, Grimme2014}.
 However, parameters still remain fixed despite structures and environments changing over the course of, e.g., MD simulations.